A museum for everyone

 This portable system allows visitors to enjoy a self-guided tour, listening to information on the architecture of the buildings and exhibitions.
 Adjustable headphones are available on request.
 We have a magnetic loop.

 Audio guide for kids, no. 100.
 Narration allowing children to discover The Matter of Time.
-Accessible content is available on the building and some of the works around it for people with intellectual disability (from March 2015).
+Accessible content is available on the building and some of the works around it for people with intellectual disability.